Octoober/art-forwarder/README.md

 <a target="_blank" href="https://github.com/Octoober/anime-art-forwarder/releases">Download build</a>

-This Chrome browser extension streamlines the process of sending anime art to your Telegram channel through a Telegram bot.
-With just one click, you can quickly forward anime art from various sources directly to your Telegram channel using the Telegram bot.
-This extension provides a simple and efficient way to collect and share your favorite anime art with the community.
+"Anime Art Forwarder" is a Chrome browser extension designed to simplify the process of sharing anime art to a Telegram channel.
+With just one click, channel administrators can quickly send anime art directly from their browser to their designated Telegram channel.
 <br>
 <div align="center">
     <img width="500" align="center" src="./assets/example.gif">